TEC-The-ELidoras-Codex/astradigital-engine/scripts/README.md

 This directory contains utility scripts for managing and testing the TEC Office Suite Docker environment.

-> **Note:** All test scripts (WordPress tests, integration tests) have been moved to the `/tests` directory.
+> **Note:** Formal test scripts have been moved to the `/tests` directory.
 Please use the new pytest-based testing framework for running tests.
+>
+> Legacy test scripts (older versions) have been moved to the `/scripts/Tests` directory and are kept for reference purposes.

 ## Environment Setup